The Near Death Experience of Jonah

 Live a life of obedience and without regret in order to finish strong

 Most people know the story of Jonah: God sends Jonah to help Nineveh.
 But Jonah gets in a boat headed in the opposite direction.
 God sends a storm to get Jonah’s attention.
 Jonah implores the crew to throw him overboard in order to calm the storm.
 After some prodding they toss him into the water.
 A fish swallows Jonah.
 God gives Jonah a three-day timeout.
+He has a near death experience.
 The fish spits out Jonah on dry land.
-Jonah obeys God.
+Then Jonah obeys God.

 But what happens between the crew throwing Jonah into the sea and the fish swallowing him?
 Jonah nearly drowns.
 It isn’t as if the fish is hanging out by the boat waiting to rescue Jonah.

 No, Jonah goes in the water and fights to survive.
 He flails as long as he can.
 Out of strength he can fight no longer.
 He sinks.
 Water fills his lungs.
 He can’t breathe.
 Jonah is dying.
 His life flashes before his eyes.
 Then the fish comes and saves him.
 He doesn’t die after all.

 How do I know this?
 I don’t.
 But Jonah’s prayer to God suggests his watery rescue comes at the last possible moment.
 He says, “When my life was ebbing away…,” (Jonah 2:7).
 In other words, he is about to die.
 His final thoughts are of God and God’s holy temple.
 Jonah prays.
 He affirms God and promises to make good.
 Jonah acknowledges that salvation comes from God – in this case, his salvation is both literal and figurative.Will our final thoughts be filled with regret over unfinished business and disobedience?
 Click To Tweet